Linting Spec

 Severity: Warning

-The recognised block attribute keys are: align, bg, bg-image, color,
+The recognised block attribute keys are: align, bg, bg-image,

-padding, size, weight, spacing, url, width, valign, variant,
+spacing, url, width, valign, variant, primary, secondary,

-primary, secondary, danger, success, warning, button,
+danger, success, warning, button, button.secondary,

-button.secondary, button.success, button.danger, button.warning,
+button.success, button.danger, button.warning, full, thickness,

-attribute block is silently ignored during compilation.
+silently ignored during compilation.

 Fix: check the attribute name against the directive documentation.
 The rule message identifies the unrecognised key.